daniel-diyali/fastapi-rag/README.md

 pip install -r requirements.txt
 ```

-An Anthropic API key will be needed once we hit Phase 4 (generation).
-Instructions for the `.env` file go here when we get there.
+An Anthropic API key will be needed once I hit Phase 4 (generation).
+Instructions for the `.env` file go here when I get there.

 ## Learning journal